GTMStack

 Building Repeatable Coordination Processes

 The coordination framework described in this post takes effort to set up the first time.
 The second time is easier.
-By the fourth or fifth event, most of this becomes routine — templates get reused, role assignments follow patterns, and the team knows the cadence.
+By the fourth or fifth event, most of this becomes routine: templates get reused, role assignments follow patterns, and the team knows the cadence.

 Invest in building templates: a briefing doc template, a rotation schedule template, a debrief template, and an executive event card template.
 Store them in a shared location that the event lead can copy and customize for each event.
-GTMStack provides these templates inside the Event Marketing module, pre-connected to your CRM data so target account lists and contact information populate automatically.

-Assign a permanent event operations owner — someone who runs the coordination process for every event, not a rotating cast of whoever drew the short straw.
+Assign a permanent event operations owner: someone who runs the coordination process for every event, not a rotating cast of whoever drew the short straw.
 Consistency in the coordinator produces consistency in the process.
 This person doesn’t need to attend every event, but they need to own the pre-event coordination and post-event debrief for every event.

 Measure coordination quality, not just event outcomes.
 Track whether the briefing doc was published on time, whether all participants attended the briefing call, whether the debrief happened within one week, and whether action items from the debrief were completed.
-These process metrics predict future event quality — a team that consistently publishes briefing docs on time and runs debriefs within a week will consistently improve their event results.
+These process metrics predict future event quality.
+A team that consistently publishes briefing docs on time and runs debriefs within a week will consistently improve their event results.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.